bespoyasov/bespoyasov/README.md

 ## Public Talks 🎙

-When giving [public talks](https://bespoyasov.me/talks/), I like to do live coding.
-There is the source code for some of them:
+When giving [public talks](https://bespoyasov.me/talks/), I like to do live coding or refer to code samples to prove my point.
+There is the source code for some of my talks:

 - [Refactor Like a Superhero](https://github.com/bespoyasov/refactor-like-a-superhero-talk)
 - [Clean Architecture on Frontend](https://github.com/bespoyasov/frontend-clean-architecture)